Sherman5A/apple-silicon/report/report.md

 # Intel

-Most of Intel's contemporary processors use the CISC Intel 64 instruction set;
+Intel's contemporary processors use a 64-bit extension of x86. x86 originating in 1978 when Intel released the 16-bit 8086, using x86.
-Intel's' implementation of x86-64 ISA which is a 64 bit extension to x86. x86 has a long history, originating in 1978 when Intel released the 8086 and 8088, the two first x86 processors.
-The 8086 8088 were 16-bit processors, with, the 8088 being a cheaper alternative using a reduced data bus [@intel-timeline].
-The 8088 caught the attention of IBM, a business computer system manufacturer who wanted to enter the growing consumer microcomputer market.
-IBM, who typically designed all their hardware, used the Intel 8088 due to the competitive price and time pressure.
-The IBM PC greatly exceeded sales expectations.
-Due to the use of third-party components, after reverse-engineering the PC's firmware clones of the PC arose [@ibm-pc].
-These also used Intel processors, growing Intel into an industry giant.
-Intel continued improving x86 throughout the eighties, adding 32-bit support in the 80386, on-processor cache, an integrated maths coprocessor, and instruction pipelining in the 80486 [@intel-over-the-years; @upgrading-repairing-pcs], and superscalar processing in the Pentium .
+Also released, the 8088, a cheaper alternative [@intel-timeline].
+The 8088 caught IBM's attention who wanted to enter the growing consumer microcomputer market.
+IBM, typically designed all their hardware, but used the Intel 8088 due to the competitive price and time pressure.
+The PC Greatly exceeded sales expectations, and underwent reverse-engineering, leading to clones [@ibm-pc].
+The popularity grew Intel into an industry giant. x86 was continuously improved throughout the eighties, adding 32-bit support in the 80386, on-processor cache, an integrated maths coprocessor, and instruction pipelining in the 80486 [@intel-over-the-years; @upgrading-repairing-pcs], and superscalar processing in the Pentium .
 In the 14 years between 8088 and Pentium, Intel had increased the speed of x86 by 300 times [@intel-timeline].
-However, the RISC philosophy's popularity was increasing, with RISC designs outperforming CISC.
-Despite this, Intel further invested into the CISC x86, creating the Pentium Pro's P6 microarchitecture.
-To improve pipelining and avoid wasting clock cycles, P6 splits its CISC instructions into smaller RISC-like fixed-length micro-operations These operations are executed out-of-order and in parallel to avoid stalling when fetching memory, and achieve superscalar execution [@intel-operations].
-P6's concepts have been used as a basis for future x86 microarchitectures including, Intel Core; Atom;
+However, the RISC philosophy's popularity was increasing, RISC designs outperformed CISC.
+Despite this, Intel further invested into x86, creating the Pentium Pro's P6 microarchitecture.
+To improve pipelining and avoid wasting clock cycles, P6 split CISC instructions into several RISC-like fixed-length micro-operations These operations are executed out-of-order and in parallel to avoid stalling, and achieve superscalar execution [@intel-operations].
+P6's has been used as a basis for future x86 microarchitectures, Intel Core; Atom;
 Pentium, excluding Pentium 4; and Celeron.
-Many further developments have been made.
-64-bit support was added in Merom after AMD's success at extending x86 to 64-bit x86.
-Simultaneous multithreading (SMT), called Hyper-Threading by Intel, was added in the Nehalem microarchitecture.
-SMT is a technique where a superscalar processor's core(s) execute multiple independent processes (threads) simultaneously.
+64-bit support was added in Merom after AMD's success at a 64-bit extension.
+Simultaneous multithreading (SMT), branded Hyper-Threading, was added in the Nehalem microarchitecture.
+SMT when a superscalar processor's core(s) execute multiple independent processes (threads) simultaneously.
 When a thread stalls its resources are used by other threads, reducing wasted cycles and resources.
-Moreover, Intel started to produce ultra-low power processors for use in netbooks or embedded applications.

-After difficulties with scaling PowerPC further for higher clocks, and down for laptop efficiency, Apple would transition to Intel processors in 2006, fully completing the move transfer by late 2007 [@jobs-intel].
+After difficulties scaling PowerPC towards higher clocks, and down for mobile efficiency, Apple would transition to Intel processors in 2006, completing the transfer by late 2007 [@jobs-intel].
 As seen in Table 4, Intel processors at the time were very competitive in productivity, an area that Apple targetted heavily.
 New MacBooks and iMacs would use the dual-core Core Duo, a large improvement on